 The Childcare Collective, offers strategic childcare in response to the fact that childcare is frequently overlooked and underappreciated.
 We aim to assist parents, caregivers, youth and children, including but not limited to low-income communities, non-status and immigrant communities, communities of colour, and queer and trans communities.

-We are part of an informal network of Books to Prisoners programs throughout North America.
-ODB seeks to support and work in solidarity with imprisoned communities.
-We believe that prisons and the (in)justice system act as institutions of social control and oppression, further targeting marginalized communities as a result of patriarchy, racism, homophobia, transphobia, classism, ableism and an ongoing history of colonization.
+The Open Door Books (ODB) collective is part of an informal network of Books to Prisoners programs throughout North America.
+ODB seeks to support and work in solidarity with imprisoned people.
+We believe that prisons and the (in)justice system act as institutions of social control and oppression, further targeting marginalized people as a result of patriarchy, racism, homophobia, transphobia, classism, disableism, and colonialism.

 Prisoner Correspondence Project